 During certain seasons of the year, especially late spring and early summer, gnats seem to be everywhere.
-While not all gnats bite, the ones that do can cause some real discomfort.
+While not all gnat bites, the ones that do can cause some real discomfort with their painful bites.

-What Are Gnats and Which Ones Will Bite?
+What Are Gnats and Which Ones Are Biting Gnats?

 Midges, the tiniest of gnats, also have the nastiest bite.
 When you get an insect bite but you never saw what bit you, that’s probably a bite from a midge.
 They’re often so small that they can’t be seen by the naked eye.

-Sand flies are a bit larger than midges, about an 1/8″, so you’re more likely to see these buggers before they sink in their teeth.
+These flies are a bit larger than midges, about 1/8″, so you’re more likely to see these buggers before they sink in their teeth.
 Sand flies fly and feed in swarms, so you’re likely to get bit while walking through a cloud of them.
-The Sand flies aren’t very strong fliers, so when it gets windy they retreat.

 Where Are Gnats Found?